jamesjackson/jamesjackson.github.io/_posts/2016-08-27-drone-lte-part2.md

 comments: true
 ---

-This part introduces a cloud-based Ground Control Station (GCS), sets up telemetry forwarding from the secondary companion computer, and tests via a simulated vehicle.
+This part introduces a Cloud Control Station (CCS), sets up telemetry forwarding from the secondary companion computer, and tests via a simulated vehicle.

-### Cloud GCS
+### Cloud Control Station

 [MAVProxy](http://qgroundcontrol.org/mavlink/mavproxy_startpage) running on an Ubuntu 16.04 droplet on [Digital Ocean](https://www.digitalocean.com/).

-For the initial proof-of-concept, a simple GCS in the cloud will do.
-This will be the final endpoint for the [MAVLink](http://qgroundcontrol.org/mavlink/start) telemetry messaging.
-Ideally, ICE/STUN/TURN (Voice-over-IP folks will recognize these !) would allow a GCS on a laptop (also behind a NAT) to communicate directly with the LTE-connected drone.
+The CCS will be the final endpoint for the [MAVLink](http://qgroundcontrol.org/mavlink/start) telemetry messaging.
+Ideally, ICE/STUN/TURN (Voice-over-IP folks will recognize these !) would allow a Ground Control Station (GCS) on a laptop (also behind a NAT) to communicate with the LTE-connected drone.

 Install MAVProxy on the droplet (note that only Python3 is installed by default):
 {% highlight bash %}